bbruman/sheesh-chrome-extension/README.md

 # Sheesh Price Tracker
-Chrome Extension for Real Time Price Updates for Sheesh Token with Investment Portfolio
+Chrome Extension for Real Time Price and Portfolio Updates for Sheesh Token

 ## How to Set-Up:
 - Extract Folder